 Quality of Information Provided

 Infor has a sales commission structure that escalates.
 This means that Infor does not pay a competitive commission until the salespeople meet cumulative goals.
 This is not a great way of managing sales commissions.
 While this might be considered useful for Infor to motivate its salespeople, it puts a concern on the reliability of the information that comes from Infor salespeople precisely because of this motivation.
 If the buyer runs into a salesperson towards the end of their measurement period who’s entirety of the bonus is related to closing the final deal – or making no bonus, one could expect the quality of information to be provided by this salesperson to be quite weak.
 This is a general criticism related to incentives.

 Consulting and Support

-Infor has the same issue as Epicor in that due to fairness issues in terms of compensation (too much compensation going to the top and too little for those that will actually be working on your account).
+Infor has the same issue as Epicor in that due to fairness issues in terms of compensation (too much compensation going to the top and too little for those that will be working on your account).
 Infor does have a problem with employee morale, and this negatively affects both the motivation of implementation consultants and support personnel.
 Infor’s margin on its employees is too high in our opinion, and the employees have figured this out.
 One reason for this is that Infor has many ex-Epicor as well as ex-Oracle employees and executives.
 Not surprisingly, Infor scores poorly on both consulting and support.

 Infor’s continual growth by acquisition strategy leads to the same problems faced by Epicor in terms of product quality.
-For instance, Infor literally lists 14 different ERP systems on its website.
+For instance, Infor lists 14 different ERP systems on its website.
 Quality problems are doubly a risk for Infor as they have created a corporate environment, which will generally not promote innovation.
-Innovation is promoted from stable work environments that allow the developers to work to long range goals from a perspective of security.
+Innovation is promoted from stable work environments that allow the developers to work to long-range goals from a perspective of security.